zqyu9/LuSNAR-dataset/README.md

 This repository contains a lunar segmentation, navigation and reconstruction dataset **LuSNAR** based on multi-sensor (**Stereo Camera**, **LiDAR**, **IMU**) for autonomous exploration.
 The **LuSNAR** is a multi-task, multi-scene, and multi-label lunar dataset, it includes **9** lunar simulation scenes based on Unreal Engine and each scene is divided according to topographic relief and the density of objects.

+our paper has been published on ArXiv.
+[Paper](https://arxiv.org/abs/2407.06512)

 ## Scene Diagram
 ![Scene Diagram](1.png)